 Augusta does not require claimants to contribute towards their legal costs, however we encourage contribution in some cases, as it may mean the client will get to keep a much more significant portion of the claim proceeds.

-Before we consider a dispute for financing, we require the merits to first be assessed by a solicitor and possibly counsel.
-This means that some fees will necessarily be incurred prior to the completion of the finance agreement.
-There are several ways these fees can be met—the client can privately pay, the law firm can opt to defer these fees, or the firm can apply for our ‘pre- application’ financing to help with the initial costs of assessing the claim.
+Before we consider a dispute for funding, we require the merits to first be assessed by a solicitor and possibly counsel.
+This means that some fees will necessarily be incurred prior to the completion of the funding agreement.
+There are several ways these fees can be met—the client can privately pay, the law firm can opt to defer these fees, or the firm can apply for our ‘pre- application’ funding to help with the initial costs of assessing the claim.

 Augusta will designate a lawyer from our Monitoring Team to keep in touch with the legal team and monitor the investment.
 Experienced litigation solicitors, they can also be a valuable resource for the client and legal team during the course of the dispute.

 The legal team will be asked to complete a brief, monthly online questionnaire, provide Augusta with copies of the key correspondence and documents, and keep us updated on the progress of the claim.
 We’ll also require copies of all the invoices so we can track the budget.

 After the Event (“ATE”) insurance is an arrangement where an insurance company provides a client (typically a claimant) with cover for legal costs.
 The policy will typically insure the claimant against the risk of having to pay their opponent’s legal costs in the event their claim is unsuccessful, but may also be used to cover a portion of the claimant’s own legal fees.